digital-asset/docs.daml.com/docs/2.9.3/docs/tools/assistant.rst

 Interpolation takes the familiar form of ``${MY_ENVIRONMENT_VARIABLE}`` which are replaced with the content of ``MY_ENVIRONMENT_VARIABLE`` from the calling shell.
 These can be escaped and placed within strings as per usual environment variable interpolation semantics.

-This allows you to extract common data, such as the sdk-verion, package name or package version to outside of a packages `daml.yaml`, for example in an `.envrc` file, or provided by a build system.
-This feature can also be used for specifying dependency directories, which would allow you to either store your DARs in a common folder and pass this as a variable, shortening the paths in your `daml.yaml`, or for each dependency to be passed as a separate variable by an external build system, which may keep them in a temporary cache.
+This allows you to extract common data, such as the sdk-version, package-name or package-version to outside of said packages ``daml.yaml``, for example in an ``.envrc`` file, or provided by a build system.
+This feature can also be used for specifying dependency DARs, which would allow you to either store your DARs in a common folder and pass its directory as a variable, shortening the paths in your ``daml.yaml``, or for each dependency to be passed as a separate variable by an external build system, which may keep them in a temporary cache.

-A simple example is given below:
+An example showcasing this is given below:

 .. code-block:: yaml